zdravkov/kendo-docs/api/dataviz/stock-chart.md

 > The default value is "interpolate", except for "area" and stacked series which default to "zero".

 > The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area" and "line".

+### series.style `String` *(default: "normal")*

+The supported values are:

+* "normal" - The values will be connected with straight line.
+* "step" - The values will be connected with a line at right.

+> The default value is "normal".

+> The `style` option is supported when [series.type](#configuration-series.type) is set to "area", "line".

 ### series.negativeColor `String`